 These files contain both text and images.
-A Word file name always ends in .doc.
+A Word file name always ends in .doc or .docx.

-Most word processing applications can open .doc files.
-If you do not have a word processing application that can view .doc files, you can download Word Viewer, a free .doc reader.
+Most word processing applications can open .doc and .docx files.
+If you do not have a word processing application that can view .doc or .docx files, you can download Word Viewer, a free document reader.